ibm-cloud-docs/monitoring/teams/team_id.md

 # Getting the ID of a Sysdig team
 {: #team_id}

-You can use the Sysdig teams REST API to get the ID of a Sysdig team.
+You can use the Teams REST API to get the ID of a Sysdig team.
 {:shortdesc}